Iuliean/PiThermostatCPP/README.md

 - `/getParams` if a authentification cookie is present it returns a json object containing the current temperature, state, threshold and range
 - `/setParams` recieves `POST` requests with json objects that contain the new threshold and range and it sets those parameters to the recieved ones
 - `/shutdown` issues shutdown command to the system `sudo system -P now`
+- `/temperature` get temperature related data from the database.
+Example: `/temperature/get/2021-01-01` returns all temperature from the specified date untill the present day
+- `/state` same as with the temperature endpoint

 By default in CrowCpp every file in `build/static/` can be accessed through `/static/file`